 Labour has just gotten a makeover, and Jeremy Corbyn is the new face of Britain’s social-democratic leadership.
-Beleaguered by the Iraq Inquiry, previous ‘New Labour’ leadership and ‘Third Way’ capitalism, Labour now rises to the challenge of Teresa May’s Tory monstrosity.
+Beleaguered by the Iraq Inquiry, previous ‘New Labour’ leadership and ‘Third Way’ capitalism, Labour now rises to the challenge of Theresa May’s Tory monstrosity.

 With snap elections just a couple of months away, Labour must communicate its intentions to the British public.